Which institution holds the most shares in Retail Properties of America Inc. (RPAI)

 The top institutional shareholder in the company is Blackrock Inc. with over 40.61 million shares valued at $347.59 million.
 The investor’s holdings represent 18.91% of the RPAI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 33.02 million shares valued at $282.61 million to account for 15.38% of the shares outstanding.
 The other top investors are CenterSquare Investment Management LLC which holds 11.32 million shares representing 5.27% and valued at over $96.9 million, while LaSalle Investment Management Securities LLC holds 5.17% of the shares totaling 11.09 million with a market value of $94.96 million.

-The stock witnessed a 9.03% loss in the last 1 month and extending the period to 3 months gives it a 25.22%, and is -0.17% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.66% over the week and 2.92% over the month.
+The stock witnessed a 11.40% loss in the last 1 month and extending the period to 3 months gives it a 24.29%, and is 2.25% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.27% over the week and 2.50% over the month.

 Retail Properties of America Inc. (RPAI) Analyst Forecasts